 Like a desert mirage, this National Natural Landmark rises huge out of the barren, immense flatness of Oregon's high desert.
 An enormous near-circle of towering jagged rock walls make it seem like a fort.
 Hike around and you'll soon realize it's even bigger than it looks!
 It's an old tuff ring set in what was a shallow sea in prehistoric times.
 As you walk around inside, imagine the early American Indians who canoed to and from what was then an island.
 Sandals found in a nearby cave are the oldest ever discovered, dating back around 9,000-13,000 years.

 Guided tours of Fort Rock Cave are available by guided tour only.
-2020 tours are canceled.
+2021 tours are canceled due to COVID-19.

 Acquired in 1962 by gift from Reuben A. and Norma Long and by lease and deed from Lake County and the U. S. Bureau of Land Management.